-Today we discuss the most underrated colors in men’s wear, GREEN!
+Today we discuss one of the most underrated colors in menswear, GREEN!
 Not only is green a very versatile color, but it can also be dressed up and down.
 It can help you develop a signature style that stands out from the rest of the crowd who favors city grays and blues without looking too ostentatious but still keep you looking elegant and stylish.

 I am a huge fan of green but it wasn’t always like that.
 I had to get to know the color and learn its versatility and the abilities it gave me.
 It was a journey.
 As a kid I liked green and orange, but I was not a well-dressed kid.
 When I got interested in men’s clothing, green was not really on my radar for a while, until I discovered the elegance of a green suit, then corduroys, ties, and other accessories.

 What Is Green?

 Most men have a tendency to overgeneralize colors and just say red, blue, gray or green.
 But there are lots of different greens.
 There are emerald greens, olive greens, and medium greens.
 You could also have light greens and all kinds of different shades including forest greens, racing green and mild olive green.
 Green is such a versatile color that one term isn’t even enough or sufficient to describe the full range of colors.

 How Do You Wear Green So It Flatters You?